mr-dang-msft/Power-Platform-Games/README.md

 Samples of games developed on Microsoft Power Platform

 ### Animal Crossing companion app
 It is difficult to know which critters can be found at any given time in Animal Crossing.
 Reading and sorting tables on internet articles is inefficient.
-THe Animal Crossing companion app solves this problem by providing a one-click experience to filter out fish, sea creatures, and bugs to only those that are currently available.
+The Animal Crossing companion app solves this problem by providing a one-click experience to filter out fish, sea creatures, and bugs to only those that are currently available.
 It also has other features to augment the gaming experience in Animal Crossing.
 | File name | Description |
 | --- | :-- |
 | ACNHViewer_20200802202013.zip | App package to import into Power Apps |